Zitishk/Order_of_Imputation_Standaardization/README.md

 s'' = s √(n/(n+m))
 ```

-This leads to the same final formula:
+This leads to the final formula:
 ```
 y''' = (y''-ȳ)/s'' = (y-ȳ)/s √((n+m)/n)
 ```

-The key mathematical insight is that both approaches lead to the same inflation factor √((n+m)/n) on the original standardized values, but they differ in their treatment of missing values.
+The key mathematical insight is that both approaches only differ by a inflation factor, k= √((n+m)/n) on the original standardized values, in option 1, the orignal values are unaffected but the overall standard deviation drops by k whereas in option 2,the values are k times the orignal.

 ## 2. Visualization Analysis